offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--+--+                    |                 |
                            |                 |
                            '-----------------'
-                    "isolate to range where first_col b1-b2"
+                    "isolate to range where first b1-b2"
 ```

-With `last_tallies` and `first_occurrence_map`, none of these scans are necessary.
-For example, consider the ranked BWT data structure for "abbazabbabbu¶":
+With the ranks algorithm, "abbazabbabbu¶" is structured as follows:

 <table>
 <tr><th>records (ranks)</th><th>first_occurrence_map</th></tr>